 What are your rights?

-Under data protection law, you have rights including:
+Under data protection law you have the right to:

-- You are not required to pay any charge for exercising your rights.
+We don’t charge you for exercising your rights.
 If you make a request, we have one month to respond to you.

 To talk to us about your personal information, please contact us at: